Improve Your English Listening Skills: 26 Tips for Success

-Listen for the context, or how the words are used in sentences.
+Listen for the context or how the words are used in sentences.
 This active listening exercise will help you understand when and why certain words are used.
-Once you’re comfortable with the words you hear all the time, you can focus on the words from your list with fewer check marks.
+Once you’re comfortable with the words you hear all the time, you can focus on the words from your list with fewer check-marks.

 Ask your classmates for help.

 Find someone in your class who wants to learn with you.
 You can agree on a certain podcast, speech, song or other audio and listen together.
 Then, quiz each other on what certain words or sentences mean.

-By doing this with someone else, your classmate will probably understand words that you don’t, and vice versa.
+Your classmate will probably understand words that you don’t, and vice versa.
 In addition to the listening practice, this will let you get to know your classmates better, which can make you more comfortable in class.

 Listen to your teacher for intonation.

-So pick a day, and instead of listening for the words your teacher/partner uses, listen for the emotion behind the words—based on the intonation.
+So pick a day, and instead of listening for the words your teacher uses, listen for the emotion and meaning behind the words—based on the intonation.